vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/workflow/workflow-api/api-cancel-job.md

-# Cancel the running of a job
+# Cancel a running job

-This topic describes how to use API to cancel the running of a job.
+This topic describes how to use API to cancel a running job.

 ## API path